BIBLE PASSAGE:

 for our sins, so we should spend some amount of time with Him, right?

-It might feel awkward initially, but we overcome that obstacle by using
+It might feel a little awkward initially, but we can overcome obstacles

-we need to try and shut down all other thoughts that are vying for our
+to us, we should try to shut down all other thoughts that are vying for our

 time and attention.

-When we can accomplish that, we will find that we are able to read for
+When we can accomplish that, we will find that we will enjoy reading

-‘quality’ and not ‘quantity’.
-We will be able to read just a few verses at
+for ‘quality’ and not ‘quantity’.
+We will be able to read just a few verses

-a time, and pause to think about what His words are saying specifically
+at a time and pause to think about what His words are saying specifically

 to us.
-And, of course we can spend time praying (again for quality and
+And of course, after reading God’s Word, we can spend time praying

-When we ‘quality pray’, we will openly and honestly speak to the Lord
+When we ‘quality pray’, we will be able to openly and honestly speak to the Lord

-can petition Him to help us in all the areas of our lives that are in
+Him to help us in all the areas of our lives which are in opposition to righteous

-opposition to righteousness (sinful actions that are rebellious to the
+living (the sinful thoughts and actions that are rebellious to the Lord; we may

-Lord; even though we may not like how that sounds, that’s what sin is).
+not like how it sounds, but that’s what sin is – rebellion).

-After we establish this time with the Lord (it may only be 15-30 minutes),
+After we establish some time with the Lord (it may only be 15-30 minutes),

 we will grow closer to Him and learn to appreciate all the good things He

-When we do, we will find ourselves appreciating Him more and more.
-We will
+When we do, we will find ourselves appreciating the Lord’s friendship and

-also be amazed at how we can actually just chill out, relax, and enjoy some
+presence even more.
+We will be amazed how we can actually chill out, relax,

-non-stressful time, without any sense of urgency to attend to other matters.
+and enjoy some non-stressful time, without any sense of urgency to attend

-It will be a time of peace and tranquility that we are always searching for,
+It can be a time of peace and tranquility that we often search for, but

 Pray,